matiasbenedetto/blog-articles/articles/blog/docker/node-sass-not-compiling-in-docker-node-alpine.md

 .build
 ```
 ## With Volumes
 If you are using volumes in your docker-compose, for example, to mount your local files during development you will need a way to indicate Docker you want to use the `node_modules` folder of your containerized app and not your local `node_modules` folder.
+Why?
+To use the specific npm modules, like the correct c installed for your docker container operative system and not your local ones.

 You can do this mounting explitely the `node_modules` folder of your containerized app.
 **Example:**